martinmarsh/nmea0183/README.md

 ### Cleaning up old data

-By default Parse and Merge build Sentence data.
+By default Parse and Merge build Sentence data into a Go map called handle.Data

-This allows a record of status to be easily maintained for example on a boat application simply parsing sentances allows the boat navigation status to be built in handle.Data
+This allows a record of status to be easily maintained for example on a boat application simply parsing all sentences as they are recieved allows the boat navigation status to be updated.
+This is especially useful if the sentences are merged from different devices/inputs

-However, there is an issue that if Sentences stop being recieved the Date will be out of date and misleading.
-Typically a devices such as a GPS might loose signal and stop sending position in sentences.
-The application might then report a very old position stored in the Data record.
+However, there is a risk of being mislead by old data for example devices such as a GPS might loose signal and stop sending position in sentences.
+The application will still see data but the position in handle.Data may be dangerously out of date.

-To avoid this the package notes when variables are updated and values not updated for sometime can be removed:
+To reduce this risk the package notes the time of each variables and old ones deleted:

-    handle.AutoClear(seconds)   // automatically clears variables older than given number of seconds
+    handle.AutoClear(seconds, true)   // automatically clears variables older than given number of seconds

+use false if your system does not have a real time clock or historic data is being passed and of course the messages contain a date.
+Set seconds to zero or less to disable auto clear

-This is not intended to cope with complete loss of connections when no sentences are Parsed ie for this to work some sentances must still be Parsed or a Merge call made.
+This is not intended to cope with complete loss of connections when no sentences are Parsed ie for this to work some sentances must still be Parsed or a Merge calls made.

-Use a negative number of seconds to disable

 ### Different channels